erinpagemd/ng-appchiever/README.md

 * autoprefixer?
 Something for IE support
 * button on home.jade redirects to login
 * once logged in, routes to profile page
-* how to use logged in status on other views?
 * confirm password matches to show register button
-* must go through login page to set usersfb on rootscope

 ## To Use: